How do I use this calculator?

 The following formulas are used to calculate coterminal angles.

-The formulas above would only yield one of each co terminal angles.
-In reality, there is an infinite number of co-terminal angles.
+The formulas above show the general rule using an integer k.
+In reality, there is an infinite number of coterminal angles.
 The definition is simply an angle that ends at the same point as another angle on a coordinate plane.
-Since the coordinate circle has a total rotation of 360 degrees, adding or subtracting that to the angle yields a result as does the coterminal angle calculator above.
+Since the unit circle has a total rotation of 360 degrees (2π radians), adding or subtracting that amount yields a coterminal angle, as does the coterminal angle calculator above.

-To calculate a coterminal angle between 0 and 2π, in terms of pi, you must add or subtract 2π from the fractional pi value given.
+To calculate a coterminal angle between 0 and 2π (in radians), add or subtract 2π until the result is in the desired interval.
 For example:

 Find the coterminal angle of 11π/3:

 Since 11π/3 > 2π, subtract 2π from the given angle.
-If the given angle was less negative, you would add 2π.
+(If the given angle were negative, you would add 2π until it falls between 0 and 2π.)

 Coterminal Angle Definition